 - Work the mince mixture with wet hands, much easier to form the burgers.
 Wrap a bacon slice around burgers.

-- Seal them in some butter in a frying pan to give them a nice color, one side a little more than the other (top side).
+- Seal them in some butter in a frying pan to give them a nice colour, one side a little more than the other (top side).

 While the burger was in the oven I made the dressing, I just took Crème fraîche, because I didn’t have any Turkish yogurt at home, I added some frozen mint, sumac spice, fresh lemon juice, salt and freshly ground pepper.
 No measurements here, just to your own liking.